germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 # Send Group Operation

-An MLS Send Group operates in the following constrained way:
+An MLS Send Group operates in the following way:
   * The creator of the group, occupying leaf index 0, is the designated owner of the Send Group
   * Other members only accept messages from the owner
   * Members only accept messages as defined in Group Operations
   * Each group owner updates their contribution to the group with a full or empty commit.
-    To incorporate fresh keying material inputs from another member, the group owner creates an exporter key from the other member's Send Group and imports that as a PSK Proposal.
+    To incorporate fresh keying material inputs from another member, the group owner creates an exporter key from the other member's Send Group and imports the PSK into its own Send Group using a PSK Proposal.

 To facilitate binding Send Groups together, we define the following exported values:
    * derived groupid: `MLS-Exporter("derivedGroupId", leafNodePublicSigningKey, Length)`